php-fig/fig-standards/proposed/http-message.md

     public function getAttribute($name, $default = null);

     /**
-     * Create a new instance with the specified derived request attribute.
+     * Return an instance with the specified derived request attribute.
      *
      * This method allows setting a single derived request attribute as
      * described in getAttributes().
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * updated attribute.
      *
      * @see getAttributes()